influxdata/docs.influxdata.com-ARCHIVE/content/platform/introduction/_index.md

 as it is written to InfluxDB.
 This includes detecting anomalies, creating alerts based on user-defined logic, and running ETL jobs.

-## Enterprise versions
+## InfluxData 1.x Enterprise versions

 InfluxDB Enterprise and Kapacitor Enterprise provide clustering, access control, and incremental backup functionality for production infrastructures at scale.
 You'll also receive direct support from the InfluxData support team.

-> InfluxDB Enterprise and Kapacitor Enterprise are compatible with open source versions of > Telegraf and Chronograf.
+> InfluxDB Enterprise and Kapacitor Enterprise are compatible with open source versions of Telegraf and Chronograf.

 ### InfluxDB Enterprise